mvaisakh/gcc-build/README.md

 **Below are the packages you'll need**

 * **Ubuntu or other Debian based distros**
-    >**Note: On Ubuntu 20.04, the default GCC version is gcc 9.3.x which (in my test cases) brought in a lot of unneeded regressions.
-This was however fixed by compiling the toolchain itself with GCC 10**

     To install and set GCC 10 as the default compiler, you need to: